 How to properly disinfect and sanitize to avoid COVID-19

 Transmission of COVID-19 is most likely between people in close proximity to each other, which means keeping your workplace clean is the most important thing you can do to prevent community spread.
-At Pro Housekeepers, we’ve investigated all the claims about what works and what doesn’t to bring you the latest information on what cleaning methods and solutions are the most effective at destroying this coronavirus.
+At Pro Housekeepers, we’ve investigated all the claims about what works and what doesn’t to bring you the latest information on what COVID-19 disinfection cleaning methods and solutions are the most effective at destroying this Novel Coronavirus.

 What cleaning products kill coronavirus?

 Because this coronavirus has a lipid envelope, any cleaner that’s designed to destroy fats is going to be highly effective at killing any viruses in your home or workplace.

 The Environmental Protection Agency (EPA) has released a list (known as List N) of antimicrobial products that are suitable for use against SARS-CoV-2.
 These include:

 - Clorox Multi-Surface Cleaner + Bleach

 - Clorox Disinfecting Wipes